Alik Griffin

 Fujinon 16mm f1.4 Build Quality

-Fujifilm always builds great lenses and the 16mm is no exception.
-The Fujinon 16mm has a minimum aperture of f1.2 and a max of f16 with a minimum focus distance of just 6 inches.
+Fujifilm always builds great lenses, and the 16mm is no exception.
+The Fujinon 16mm has a minimum aperture of f1.2 and a maximum aperture of f16, and the minimum focus distance is just 6 inches.

-The aperture ring is fly by wire with 1/3 stop clicks and the focus ring is also fly by wire.
-Some Fujifilm lenses like the 56mm f1.2 have an issue with these rings being too loose or having almost no resistance.
-However, the 16mm has some nice resistance and I’m not finding myself accidentally changing aperture too often.
-Same is true for the focus ring.
+The aperture ring is a fly-by-wire with 1/3 stop clicks, and the focus ring is a fly-by-wire.
+Some Fujifilm lenses, like the 56mm f1.2, have an issue with these rings being too loose or having almost no resistance.
+However, the 16mm has some nice resistance, and I’m not finding myself accidentally changing the aperture too often.
+The same is true for the focus ring.

-I personally have been plagued with lens elements coming out of alignment with Fujifilm’s wide lenses, so I’m somewhat paranoid that could happen with this lens.
-It seems their wide lenses, especially the 10-24mm and the 23mm f1.4 are very fragile and this lens should probably be babied like their others.
+I personally have been plagued by lens elements coming out of alignment with Fujifilm’s wide lenses, so I’m somewhat paranoid that this could happen with this lens.
+Their wide lenses, especially the 10-24mm and the 23mm f1.4, seem very fragile, and this lens should probably be babied like the others.

 Sharpness Samples

-There is only a very subtle drop off of sharpness towards the edges and corners when wide open, then the corners actually improve at around f4 to f5.6 to the point where they are sharper than the edges.
+When wide open, there is only a very subtle drop off of sharpness towards the edges and corners.
+The corners actually improve at around f4 to f5.6 to the point where they are sharper than the edges.

 The above test I was 3-4 feet from the wall.